Anatomy of a Scandal: Production

 Netflix announced in May 2020 they had greenlit the series, which David E. Kelley and Melissa James Gibson adapted from the Sarah Vaughan novel of the same name.
 S. J. Clarkson was set to direct all episodes of the series.
 In September, Sienna Miller, Michelle Dockery, and Rupert Friend were cast to star in the series.
-Naomi Scott would be added in December, with Ben Radcliffe booking a recurring role in January 2021.
+Naomi Scott would be added in December, with Ben Radcliffe cast in a recurring role in January 2021.

 Filming for the series began in October 2020 at Shepperton Studios.
 Filming also took place at St. George's Hanover Square Primary School in Mayfair, London.
 Production took place in Oxford in February 2021.

 Reception

 The review aggregator website Rotten Tomatoes reported a 60% approval rating with an average rating of 5.9/10, based on 42 critic reviews.
 The website's critics consensus reads, "Anatomy of a Scandal has the bones of a good David E. Kelley potboiler but lacks the connective tissue to really work, although the starry cast provides an intrigue all its own."
 Metacritic, which uses a weighted average, assigned a score of 52 out of 100 based on 20 critics, indicating "mixed or average reviews".
-Anatomy of a Scandal was in the Netflix Global Top 10 for most watched English language series for five weeks, holding the number one position in its second week.
+Anatomy of a Scandal was in the Netflix Global Top 10 of most-watched English language series for five weeks, holding the number one position in its second week.